Northern Ireland national netball team

-The Northern Ireland national netball team represents Northern Ireland in international netball tournaments such as the Netball World Cup, the Commonwealth Games, the Netball Europe Open Championships and the Nations Cup.
-The team was founded in 1955.
-Northern Ireland won the Nations Cup in both 2009 and 2015 and were silver medallists at the 2012 and 2017 Netball Europe Open Championships.
-As of 21 July 2019, Northern Ireland are listed 11th on the INF World Rankings.
-Since 2019 the team has been sponsored by PricewaterhouseCoopers and is sometimes referred to as the PwC Warriors.
+The Northern Ireland national netball team, referred to as the Northern Ireland Warriors, represents Netball Northern Ireland in international netball tournaments such as the Netball World Cup, the Netball at the Commonwealth Games and the Netball Europe Open Championships.
+Northern Ireland have won the 2009 and 2015 Netball Singapore Nations Cups.
+As of 1 December 2025, Northern Ireland are listed 14th on the World Netball Rankings.